hhauer/myinfo/readme.txt

 SSH to the vagrant server is available at 127.0.0.1:2222 with username vagrant and password vagrant.
 The PSU_MyInfo root directory is mapped to /vagrant in the VM.
 If for some reason you need to manually start Django's server with the runserver command, be sure to use 0.0.0.0:8000 so that it will accept pass-through connections from the host machine.

-As with all MyInfo configurations a secure_settings.ini file will need to be in the root directory before starting vagrant.